Taekwondo New Zealand Kukkiwon Cup International Open 2026

 All competitors must pre-register and qualify through weigh-in.

-Electronic Daedo PSS - The matches will be staged using Daedo Electronic PSS systems for grades 5-3, 2-1 and Black Belt divisions.
+Electronic Daedo PSS - The matches will be staged using Daedo GEN II Electronic PSS systems for grades 5-3 (age 12+), 2-1 (all ages) and Black Belt (all ages) divisions.

-Corner Judging (manual scoring/non-electronic) - All grade 8-6 divisions.
+Corner Judging (manual scoring/non-electronic) - All minor (under 12 years) grade 5-3 and grade 8-6 (all ages) divisions.

-The format of BLACK BELT matches is “Best of 3” with 1 minute 30sec rounds.
-(45 sec rest)
+The format of BLACK BELT matches is “Best of 3” with 1-minute 30sec rounds.
+(30 sec rest)

 Kyorugi competitors must wear a white WT style taekwondo uniform.